Tufte-LaTeX/tufte-latex/README.txt

 If you encounter errors of the form,

  !
-LaTeX Error: File `bibinputs.sty' not found.
+LaTeX Error: File `paralist.sty' not found.

-you will need to obtain these missing packages from CTAN
+you will need to obtain missing packages from CTAN <http://ctan.org>.
-<http://ctan.org>.
-For package installation instructions and
-answers to many other questions, see the UK TeX FAQ,
+For package installation instructions and answers to many other questions, see the UK TeX FAQ,

  http://www.tex.ac.uk/cgi-bin/texfaq2html?introduction=yes